lupyuen/lupyuen.github.io/src/iot.md

 TODO: With Zig watching my back, I feel more confident extending the Zig App

-_Zig Compiler calls Clang to interpret the C Header Files.
+_Zig Compiler calls Clang to import the C Header Files.
 But NuttX compiles with GCC.
 Won't we have problems with code compatibility?_

 TODO: We have validated Zig Compiler's Clang as a drop-in replacement for GCC